 The Gentiles are fellow heirs with Israel and members of the same body.
 Provision was made for gentile proselytes in the Old Testament, but according to Scripture there was a separation or barrier between Israel and the other nations.

 The Temple Complex in Jerusalem contained an outer court that was known as the Court of the Gentiles.
 The Court of the Gentiles was a large, open area where non-Jews could pray, learn about Judaism, or conduct business related to the Temple.
 Gentiles were not permitted to go into the inner court area and doing so was punishable by death.
 This forbidden area was accessible to Jews only.
-There was a physical wall of separation that divided the inner court from the outer court.
+There was literally a physical wall of separation that divided the inner court from the outer court.
 This shows us that without the provision made by God there is no access to God.
 Under the Old Covenant Jews had access to God through their system of Ordinances and Sacrifices.
+Provision was made for Gentiles in one sense yet the Mosaic Covenant served as a barrier as it were between Israel and the Gentile Nations.

 With this context in mind, Paul writes: